 As mentioned above, the thermodynamics of the black hole phase is simply the classical thermodynamics of Kerr-AdS$_5$ black holes.
 Adopting the notation of \cite{Hawking:1998kw,Caldarelli:1999xj,Gibbons:2004ai}, this three parameter family of black holes is parameterized by three real numbers, $a$, $b$ and $m$.
 The radial coordinate, $r_+$, of the event horizon of these black holes is easily computed; it is given as the largest real root of the cubic equation

 In the rest of this section, we use \eqref{rpeqsec} to solve for $m$ in terms of $r_+$, and so trade the parameters $a, b, m$ for the parameters $a, b, r_+$.
 All thermodynamical quantities associated with these black holes are easily evaluated.
-In \eqref{thermformmt} we present a listing of all relevant thermodynamical quantities as a function of $a, b, r_+$.
-We present our formulae in terms of $N$, the rank of the dual field theory (see \S \ref{uncc} for expressions of the formulae for the 5 and 10 dimensional Newton's constant in terms of $N$).
+In \eqref{thermformmt} we present a listing of all relevant thermodynamical quantities as functions of $a, b, r_+$.
+We present our formulae in terms of $N$, the rank of the dual field theory (see \S \ref{uncc} for expressions of the formulae for the 5- and 10-dimensional Newton constant in terms of $N$).

-For reasons that will soon become clear, in this section we study the family of Kerr AdS$_5$ black holes in the limit in which $a$ and $b$ are scaled to unity.
+For reasons that will soon become clear, in this section we study the family of Kerr-AdS$_5$ black holes in the limit in which $a$ and $b$ are scaled to unity.
 More precisely, we set

 and study the limit

 In this limit \eqref{rpeqsec} simplifies to